 Current PRC laws and regulations impose certain restrictions or prohibitions on foreign ownership of companies that engage in value-added telecommunication services, and certain other businesses.
 We are a company registered in the Cayman Islands, and our PRC subsidiaries, are considered foreign-invested enterprises.
 To comply with the PRC laws and regulations, we conduct a substantial portion of our business in China through the Haitaoche VIEs, Ningbo Jiusheng and Qingdao Shengmei, and their subsidiaries, based on a series of contractual arrangements by and among Zhejiang Taohaoche, the Haitaoche VIEs and their shareholders.
-Through these contractual arrangements, we exert control over the Haitaoche VIEs and consolidate their operating results in our financial statements under U.S. GAAP.
+Through these contractual arrangements, we receive benefits from Haitaoche VIEs and consolidate their operating results in our financial statements under U.S. GAAP.
 The following is a summary of the contractual arrangements that provide us with effective control over the Haitaoche VIEs and enable us to receive substantially all of the economic benefits from their operations.

-Agreements that Give Us Effective Control over the Haitaoche VIEs
+Agreements that Make Us the Prmariy Beneficiary of the Haitaoche VIEs